Installing Packages

 Installing packages using Pip

-will also track installations performed through pip
+conda will also track installations performed through pip.
+I.e. if you, for example, installed scipy using pip

 pip install scipy

-is aware of this installation.
+conda is aware of this installation.
 You can even export the environment and include the pip dependencies:

 conda env export

-on GitHub to include this in future releases (Github Issue).
+DISCLAIMER: conda env export --from-history does not include the pip dependencies.
+There is an open issue for conda on GitHub to include this in future releases (Github Issue).

 Version constraints